amadousylla/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 *******************

-To cancel an own check created in Odoo, navigate to :menuselection:`Accounting --> Vendors --> Own Checks` and select the check to be canceled, then click on the :guilabel:`Empty Check` button.
+To cancel an own check created in Odoo, navigate to :menuselection:`Accounting --> Vendors --> Own Checks` and select the check to be canceled, then click on the :guilabel:`Void Check` button.
+This will break the conciliation with the vendor bills and the bank statements and leave the check in a **canceled** state.

 .. image:: argentina/empty-check-button.png
    :align: center
    :alt: Empty Check button to cancel Own Checks

-This will break the conciliation with the vendor bills and the bank statements and leave the check in a canceled state.

 Third party checks
 ~~~~~~~~~~~~~~~~~~

-To manage third party checks in Odoo, navigate to :menuselection:`Accounting application --> Clients
+To manage third party checks in Odoo, navigate to :menuselection:`Accounting --> Customers --> Third
---> Third Party Checks`.
+Party Checks`.

 .. image:: argentina/checks-menu-customerinvoice.png
    :align: center